jtatarko/auth-permission-tracker/README.md

 **Demo URL**: http://localhost:5174 (when running `npm run dev`)

-This demo provides a complete simulation of the Adverity permissions tracking system, designed for comprehensive user testing and feedback collection.
+This demo provides a complete simulation of the Adverity entities tracking system, designed for comprehensive user testing and feedback collection.